zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 ```

 Alrighty, we've got a concept of what we're trying to build, so what do we get when we run it?
-I like to use `ts-node` for these kind of quick tests, so just run `npx ts-node playground/observable-flow.ts` (tip: the `--skip-project` bit is just because I'm currently in a working directory that has a tsconfig.json file that is not compatible with just running a plain nodejs script.)
+I like to use `ts-node` for these kind of quick tests, so just run `npx ts-node --skip-project playground/observable-flow.ts` (tip: the `--skip-project` bit is just because I'm currently in a working directory that has a tsconfig.json file that is not compatible with just running a plain nodejs script.)

 Our output of the above file is as follows: